-A residential village is proposed with an overall capacity to accommodate approximately 650 dwellings or some 1500 residents.
-The Precinct is to provide for a range of housing choices from traditional to small lot housing and, where appropriate, duplex dwellings, townhouse units and/or other forms of medium density residential development.
+A residential village is proposed with an overall capacity to accommodate approximately 40 units per hectare.
+The Precinct is to provide townhouse units and/or other forms of medium density residential development.
+Other Residential types including traditional; small lot housing/duplex and apartments to a maximum of 40 units/ha may be considered instead or in conjunction with Town houses.
 Rear lane access may also be provided to some small lots, which are typically located adjacent to parks, to achieve a distinctive architectural style and streetscape by removing garages and garbage collection to the rear of housing.
+Childcare facilities may be considered within the Precinct.